 For so long, schools focused only on teaching academics, but with more and more research, people are understanding the value in teaching the whole child.
 Social emotional learning helps kids understand themselves and others, leading to better quality relationships and interactions.

 The teacher who cultivates a classroom culture of caring makes students feel welcome, respected, and at home.
-In this kind of setting, students are best able to take risks, make mistakes, and learn.
+As a result, in this kind of setting, students are best able to take risks, make mistakes, and learn.
 Their minds are more open to learning if their basic needs of feeling safe, relaxed, and cared for are met.

-The Yale Center for Emotional Intelligence has created a systematic way to teach kids about social and emotional intelligence.
+The Yale Center for Emotional Intelligence has created an effective and systematic way to teach kids about social and emotional intelligence.